 A hidden impulse commanded him to turn his devotion, love and protection towards bringing the ancient words of Chagatai into the modern world through Kazakh and Russian.
 The self same love the quill of Yassawi had been guided to inscribe upon the parchment all those centuries back would now live on and be broadcast through the modern press, internet and the communication of the 21st century.

-In 2011, his work almost complete Anuarbek felt something was missing and what it was he sensed, was that a Russian and Kazakh translation was not going to find the global audience, he knew Yassawi had wished for.
+In 2011, his work, almost complete, Anuarbek felt something was missing and what it was he sensed, was that a Russian and Kazakh translation was not going to find the global audience, he knew Yassawi had wished for.
 In Astana, the country's capital divine motion was underway.
-His concerns would be answered sooner than he dreamed.
+His concerns would be answered sooner than he had dreamed.